 Join the Art & Science Workshop series at the start of any module.
 When you continue on with the next consecutive module, join at a reduced price.
 Receive a 10% discount if you are a continuing student, within one series.
 We want to encourage deep exploration within our series themes and we want you to have the experience of watching your skills accumulate and layer in meaningful ways.

 Join at the start of any workshop, no matter what level you are at.

 Ian Jehle is a Canadian artist and teacher based in Berlin and Washington DC.
 He is on the faculty at American University in Washington DC and previously was head of engineering at the construction firm P&J Arcomet.
 Jehle studied computer science, mathematics, philosophy and visual arts at American University, Kansas City Art Institute, Brandeis University and Columbia University.

 Jehle’s work focuses on the intersection of math, engineering and visual arts.
 His large scale math-based installation projects are often participatory in nature, using games, puzzles and live events where participants are invited to create works of art by following a simple set of mathematical rules.
 Jehle considers his teaching an important part of his art-making process and often includes groups of students in the design and implementation of his project based works.

 “To my delight, taking a drawing class online is FAR MORE FUN than I imagined it was going to be!”

 – Melissa, online workshop participant

-Your email will be used exclusively for our Newsletter for which we use Mailchimp and you can easily unsubscribe at any time.
+Your email will be used exclusively for our Newsletter for which we use Mailerlite and you can easily unsubscribe at any time.